-- A. There are sequential levels of drainage reports and grading plans as development proposals range from broad and conceptual to project specific and detailed, as well as requirements for master-planned development proposals.
-Drainage reports and grading plans address stormwater flows and drainage issues that affect a proposed development, plus adjacent and nearby sites; and drainage solutions, in accordance with applicable ordinances and standards, to mitigate adverse effects resulting from the proposed development.
-Each drainage report and grading plan shall describe how the proposed development will manage stormwater runoff, the details of infrastructure to be constructed, the sequence of infrastructure installation, and any phasing of the project.
+- A. There are sSequential levels of drainage reports and grading plans exist, as development proposals range from broad and conceptual to project specific and detailed, as well as requirements for master-planned development proposals.
+Drainage reports and grading plans address stormwater flows and drainage issues that affect a proposed developmentand, plus adjacent and nearby sites; and drainage solutions, in accordance with applicable ordinances and standards, to mitigate adverse effects resulting from the proposed development.
+Each drainage report and grading plan shall describe how the proposed development will manage stormwater runoff, the details of infrastructure to be constructed, the sequence of infrastructure installation, and any project phasingof the project.
 Drainage reports and grading plans for single-family residences may vary from the sequence below, subject to town staff approval. - 1.
 Conceptual Drainage Reports and Grading Plan.
-With re-zoning, and special use permits, and Conceptual Hillside Submittals, the applicant shall submit a Conceptual Drainage Report and Grading Plan that identifies the basic drainage conditions that apply to the site and possible stormwater management solutions that relate to the proposed development and unique condition of the site.
+With re-zoning, and-Special Use Permits, and Conceptual Hillside Submittals, the applicant shall submit a Conceptual Drainage Report and Grading Plan that identifies the basic drainage conditions-that applicabley-to the site and possible stormwater management solutions that relate to the site's proposed development and unique conditions-of the site.
 In many cases, the Conceptual Drainage Report and Grading Plan will be included in a Development Plan (DP).
-The Conceptual Drainage Report and Grading Plan shall show how the drainage systems on the site will relate to and extend existing drainage systems serving adjacent and nearby properties.
-The Conceptual Drainage Report and Grading Plan shall establish the key elements for consideration in any future drainage reports and grading plans for the site, including applicable FEMA floodplain designations. - 2.
+The Conceptual Drainage Report and Grading Plan shall show how the the site's drainage systems will on the site will relate to and extend existing drainage systems serving adjacent and nearby properties.
+The Conceptual Drainage Report and Grading Plan and Grading Plan shall establish the key elements for consideration in any future drainage reports and grading plans for the site, including applicable FEMA floodplain designations. - 2.
 Preliminary Drainage Report and Grading Plan.
 With preliminary plat, subdivision, Master Plan and Hillside Building Committee or Board of Adjustment applications, the applicant shall submit a Preliminary Drainage Report and Grading Plan.
-While a Preliminary Drainage Report and Plan will not contain sufficient detail and accuracy to function as improvement plans, the Preliminary Drainage Report and Grading Plan must provide detailed design concepts, specifications for proposed drainage facilities, and management plans for operating and maintaining the drainage facilities.
-The Preliminary Drainage Report and Grading Plan presents the justification for final improvement plans and lowest floor elevations, the plan for connecting the proposed development to existing and planned drainage facilities on and adjacent to the site; pre- and post-project topography; and stormwater runoff calculations including off-site drainage that enters the site.
+While a Preliminary Drainage Report and Plan will not contain sufficient detail and or accuracy to function as an improvement plane, the Preliminary Drainage Report and Grading Plan must provide detailed design concepts, specifications for proposed drainage facilities, and management plans for operating and maintaining the drainage facilities.
+The Preliminary Drainage Report and Grading Plan presents the justification for final improvement plans and lowest floor elevations; the plan for connecting the proposed development to existing and planned drainage facilities on and adjacent to the site; pre- and post-project topography; and stormwater runoff calculations (including off-site drainage that enters the site).
 The Preliminary Drainage Report and Grading Plan shall also demonstrate consistency with any applicable Conceptual Drainage Report and Grading Plan and stipulations associated with approval. - 3.
 Final Drainage Report and Grading Plans.
-With improvements plans for final plats, construction plans for public infrastructure, the modification of a drainage or retention easement, and construction plans for on-site development, the applicant shall submit a Final Drainage Report and Grading Plan.
-A Final Drainage Report and Grading Plan is intended for construction and therefore must be fully detailed; compliant with Town of Paradise Valley design standards and applicable regional, State and Federal statutes; and consistent with previously approved Preliminary Drainage Reports and Grading Plans and stipulations, if any. - 4.
-Master Drainage Reports and Grading Plans.
-For multi-phased and complex development proposals, the Town may require the applicant to submit a Master Drainage Report and Grading Plan after a rezoning and intermediate/major special use permit amendment approval.
-A Master Drainage Report and Grading Plan provides the basis for constructing major common drainage improvements that serve an individual phase or property within the proposed development, the entire proposed development, or a portion of the regional drainage requirements.
-A Master Drainage Report and Grading Plan also establishes the drainage improvement requirements necessary for each phase of the development.
-A Master Drainage Report and Grading Plan shall be submitted before or with the first Preliminary Plat or Development Review case for the site.
+With-Along with improvements plans for final plats, construction plans for public infrastructure, the modification of a drainage or retention easement, and construction plans for on-site development, the applicant shall submit a Final Drainage Report and Grading Plan.
+A Final Drainage Report and Grading Plan is intended for construction and therefore must be fully detailed; compliant with Town of Paradise Valley design standards and applicable regional, State and Federal statutes; and consistent with previously approved Preliminary Drainage Reports and Grading Plans and stipulations, if any.